 Leverage accelerators effectively

-You can add and remove up to 8 NVIDIA® Tesla® GPUs in your Notebooks instances in order to accelerate your ML workloads.
-While P100 and V100 are powerful accelerators, using K80 accelerators can dramatically lower costs—especially if your Notebooks instance is running for a long time but not utilizing the GPU for most of that time.
+You can add and remove up to 8 NVIDIA® Tesla® GPUs in your user-managed notebooks instances in order to accelerate your ML workloads.
+While P100 and V100 are powerful accelerators, using K80 accelerators can dramatically lower costs—especially if your user-managed notebooks instance is running for a long time but not utilizing the GPU for most of that time.